Long-Run Aggregate Supply: Navigating Long-Term Economic Dynamics for Prosperity

 The Basics of Long-Run Aggregate Supply

 Imagine you're baking a cake.
 You need to have all the right ingredients in the right amounts to make sure your cake turns out just right.
-In the world of economics, the concept of Long-Run Aggregate Supply (LRAS) is like having all the necessary ingredients for a healthy and prosperous .
+In the world of economics, the concept of Long-Run Aggregate Supply (LRAS) is like having all the necessary ingredients for a healthy and prosperous economy.
 Let's break it down in simple terms.

 • Aggregate Supply: This is the total supply of goods and services produced within an economy at a given price level over a period of time.
 It includes everything from cars and computers to haircuts and healthcare.